 2. California Telephone Access aka California Phones

 California Phones offers a wide selection of phones for not only people with hearing loss but many disabilities.

 Visit the California Phones website and download the app.
-To be eligible to get free phone you must
+To be eligible to get a free phone you must

 - Live in California

 An application can be made online: www.CaliforniaPhones.com

 Visit the local Showroom and see and try the phones available.

 Santa Ana, CA 92705